-Just one hour before I arrived at the University of Indonesia's sprawling campus in the suburbs of Jakarta, it was raining.
-But that was before Aryo Hanindyojati trapped the heavens in a ceramic bowl.
 "There's nothing sacred about it, but still don't mess with it," he said of the bowl.
 "It's been programmed by my brain.
-When I put the bowl there, it's supposed to retain the water.
-If the water spills, then as up above, so down below.
+When I put the bowl there, it was meant to retain the water.
+If the water spills, then as above, so below.
 It's the sky in a bowl."

-"There are many ways in which we can control our universe," he said.
-"For this job, I chose a half-full bowl of water, cigarettes and salt that I spread in a circle around the campus."
+"In many cases, we can control our universe," he said.
+"For this I chose a half-full bowl of water, cigarettes, and salt that I spread in a circle around the campus."

 "I hope you enjoy Bali's vibrant atmosphere—this place is a genuine paradise," Tito said to the attendees.
 "Our rain shaman's got everything handled for you."

 Aryo didn't look the part of a mystic.
-I was expecting to meet some sort of new agey long-hair with a satchel full of magical crystals.
-Instead, I found a totally normal looking guy, in a black Cradle of Filth T-shirt.
+I was expecting to meet some sort of new agey long-hair with a satchel of magical crystals.
+Instead, I found a totally normal looking guy dressed in a black Cradle of Filth shirt.
 Aryo doesn't use mystical rituals to control the weather.
 Instead, he prefers some kind of mental powers that, according to his description, are similar to cloudbusting or other pseudo-scientific, metaphysical beliefs about the powers of concentration.

-"It's purely mind power without a single mantra or prayer," Aryo said as he stared at the sky.
-"All I need to do is visualise that today will be bright and clear all day so the event runs smoothly."
+"It's purely mind power without a single mantra or prayer" Aryo said as he stared at the sky.
+"All I need to do is visualize that today will be bright and clear all day so the event runs smoothly."

-According to the rain shaman, anyone can learn to control the weather, as long as they can concentrate hard enough.
+Anyone can learn to control the weather, as long as they can concentrate hard enough, Aryo said.
 He friend Audi Adrianto said he learned to "control the universe" in about an hour. "[Aryo] told me I had 'special' potential," Audi explained.
 "So I tried it after school, unintentionally."
 Audi wanted to see if these mind powers could work on more than the weather.
 So he focused his energy on something that's on the mind of most teenage boys: getting a date.

 "I even tried it on girls," Audi said.
 "It's like controlling the clouds You just have to visualize that you'll talk to her.
 I did that many times."